Self-made Engineering Leaders of the Future (SELF) for High School Students

 • Submit a report card

-• Submit an essay on why she wants to participate in the institute
+• Submit an essay on why they want to participate in the institute

 • Have at least one letter of recommendation